 Rick Staly, Flagler County Sheriff Candidate: The Live Interview

-Of the nine candidates for sheriff, only two, Manfre and Don Fleming, have won elections before.
-The sheriff’s office has been led by one or the other for the past 16 years, starting with Manfre from 2001 to 2004, then Fleming for eight years, then Manfre again starting in 2013.
-The race has drawn the most candidates for any single local office, and generated the most expensive campaigns, with total fund-raising (and loans from candidates to themselves) exceeding $200,000 between them, as of mid-July.
+The race had drawn the most candidates for any single local office (nine), and generated the most expensive campaigns, with total fund-raising (and loans from candidates to themselves) exceeding $200,000 between them, by mid-July.

 The sheriff is paid 126,123 a year.
 The salary is set by the state based on the county’s population, but paid out of local dollars.
 The winner will serve a four-year term, controlling a current budget of $25 million, 255 full-time employees and 30 part-time employees.